Weitchpec, California: History

-Weitchpec was originally the site of a Yurok village and gives its name to one of seven districts of the Yurok Tribe, including all ancestral lands located upriver of Coon Creek on the Klamath River.
-Included within the District are the ancestral villages of Otsepor, Lo'olego, Weitspus, Pekwututl, Ertlerger, Wahsekw, Kenek, Tsetskwi, and Kenekpul.

-Temporary names in the 19th century were Durkee's Ferry and Weitchpec Bar) Durkee's Ferry recalls Clark W. Durkee, who operated a ferry at the place in 1851.
+Weitchpec is an ancestral Yurok village that long predates European contact.
+It was originally known as Weitspus, and was considered a major settlement of the Yurok people.
+Temporary Euro-American names for the settlement in the 19th century were Durkee's Ferry and Weitchpec Bar.
+Durkee's Ferry recalls Clark W. Durkee, who operated a ferry at the place in 1851.
 In 1855, a temporary Federal post called Camp Strowbridge was established at Weitchpec, it was later called Fort Wool.
 The settlement was first within the bounds of Trinity County, then in 1851 Klamath County and after 1874, Humboldt County.
 A post office operated at Weitchpec from 1858 to 1860 and from 1891 to 1962.

 Today Weitchpec features a small store/gas station owned by the tribe (formerly Pierson's Grocery); the Yurok Tribal Office and Community Center; and Weitchpec Elementary School.
 As of 2010, evening classes were available in Weitchpec in the Yurok language.